queryluke/masseffect-5e/static/data/rules/01-02-introduction.md

 \
 __Amanda (rolling a d20)__: Rats.
 Eight.
 \
 __GM__: No movement that you can see.
-And Amie, Todd is assessing the drop to the hanger bay?
+And Amie, Telos is assessing the drop to the hanger bay?
 </v-card-text></v-card>

 In the Mass Effect 5e game, each player creates an operative (also called a character) and teams up with other